AndrasKovacs/staged/rts/RegionGraph3.md

 allocated in `l`.

-`Nil` has no location specification, which means that it's *unboxed*, i.e. we don't need any indirection to store an empty list; at runtime it could be just a null integer.
+`Nil` has no location specification, which means that it's *unboxed*, i.e. we don't need any indirection to store an empty list.
+At runtime it could be just a null integer.

 For any type, all values of the type must have the same "flat" size in memory.